kindservices/datamesh-widget-svelte.g8/README.md

 [github pages](https://kindservices.github.io/datamesh-widget-svelte.g8/) | [repo](https://github.com/kindservices/datamesh-widget-svelte.g8) | [kind services](https://www.kindservices.co.uk)

+# Purpose
+The premise of the data-mesh is that developers can easily create small, single-purpose widgets.
+They can create and test little "mini apps" with their own delivery and maintenance lifecycle, with minimal coupling/knowledge about the rest of the application, and without impacting other teams. (i.e., 'composition over inheritance' for teams).

 # About

-The premise of the data-mesh is that it would be cheap and easy to create small, single-purpose widgets.

 This template is an attempt to deliver on that promise.
-In a matter of seconds or minutes, somebody could:
+It is a [g8 teamplate](https://www.foundweekends.org/giter8/template.html) for new svelte widgets.
+The process would be:

 1) use this template to bootstrap a new svelte widget
 2) create a corresponding dockerhub repository